What Motivates You Interview Question: 6 Steps to Answer It

 Money, the prospect of leaving work early, and knowing that happy hour starts at 5:00 aren’t going to impress your interviewer.

 Despite the open-endedness of this question, the hiring team is looking for a few very specific things.
-They want to know how (or if) you will fit into the company’s culture by learning what makes you tick.
+They want to know how (or if) you will fit into the company’s culture by learning what m.
 Will your sources of motivation be offered to you through this position?
-Companies want to hire those who will be naturally motivated by the task at hand.
+Companies want to hire those who will be naturally motivated by the task at hand. akes you tick

 For instance, if you’re interviewing for a job as an in-home nurse and you say that you’re motivated by caring for patients on a very personal level, the hiring manager can see a clear reason as to why you would want to seek a career as an in-home nurse.
 They can also be sure that you will have access to that source of motivation through your patients.